 PROFILE IN ENGLISH

-Marek Domin holds a PhD in Constitutional Law and is an assistant professor in Constitutional Law at the Faculty of Law of the Comenius University in Bratislava (Slovakia).
-He has been a member of the Department of Constitutional Law since 2013, since 2014 at position of assistant professor.
+Marek Domin holds a PhD in Constitutional Law and is an Associate Professor in the same field.
+He is a member and Deputy Head of the Department of the Constitutional Law at Comenius University, Faculty of Law.

 His educational activity is devoted to Constitutional Law, mainly Law of Elections and Electoral Systems.
 Marek Domin gives, together with other members of the Department of Constitutional Law, lectures and seminars of courses of Theory of the State and Constitutional Theory (Štátoveda) and of Constitutional Law of the Slovak Republic (Ústavné právo).
 In addition, he also gives lectures of optional course Law of Elections and Electoral Systems (Volebné právo a volebné systémy).
 In the case of the last mentioned, he is also the guarantee of this course.
 Marek Domin also participates in other forms of teaching, including supervision of PhD students.
 He also teaches as an lecturer at the University of the Third Age and at the Diplomatic Academy - Karol Rybárik Institute of International Relations, both parts of the Comenius University.

 In the matter of research and publishing activity, Marek Domin is particularly interested in issues of Law of Elections, but also in other issues of Constitutional Law, Administrative Law, Theory of the State and Constitutional Theory.
 He participated in various university study visits (Salamanca, Prague) and participated in several research projects and grants, including an international project supported by the Visegrad Fund.